action.skip

 Service key

 A service key is a code that is given by one Megaport account holder to another to connect two separate businesses together.
-Customers who have separate Megaport accounts can connect their Ports to each other across the Megaport network, enabling business-to-business VXCs.
+Customers who have separate Megaport accounts can connect their Ports, MCRs, or MVEs to each other across the Megaport network, enabling business-to-business VXCs.

 Virtual Cross Connect (VXC)

-VXCs are direct Layer 2 Ethernet circuits providing private, flexible, and on-demand connections between any of the locations on the Megaport network, offering capacities ranging from 1 Mbps to 10 Gbps.
+A VXC is a direct Layer 2 Ethernet circuit providing private, flexible, and on-demand connections between any of the locations on the Megaport network, offering capacities ranging from 1 Mbps to 10 Gbps.
 In many locations, connections of up to 25 Gbps are supported, while select regions in the US can benefit from connections up to 100 Gbps.

 Authenticating as an API user